Toolik Field Station, US

 Permits, licenses and training

 All RI users must take Code of Conduct training online (accessed through their myToolik profile), and pass the quiz, prior to arrival at Toolik Field Station (TFS).
-To drive a TFS vehicle requires an international driver’s license (if the RI user does not have a driver’s license from one of the U.S. states) and to fill out the driving history form.
-RI users must also go through our truck orientation prior to driving.
-If RI users desire to use one of the TFS boats, they must take our boat training prior to using the boat, and wear a personal floatation device while on the water.
-RI users planning to do laboratory work should take our online lab safety course.
+To drive a station vehicle requires an international driver’s license (unless the user does not have a driver’s license from one of the U.S. states) and to fill out the driving history form.
+Users must also go through our truck orientation prior to driving.
+If users desire to use one of the TFS boats, they must take the station’s boat training prior to using the boat and wear a personal floatation device while on the water.
+Users planning to do laboratory work should take the station’s online lab safety course.

 Medical guidelines